yaph/logya/README.markdown

-Geeklog is a static Web site generator written in Python designed to be easy to use and flexible.
+Logya is a static Web site generator written in Python designed to be easy to use and flexible.

 # Features